astar-security/cpe2cve/README.md

 apt install wkhtmltopdf
 ```

-For the web based version, python flash is needed.
+For the web based version, python flask is needed.

 ## usage